Kaestner-Lab/T2D_IMC/README.md

 # Single-cell analysis of the human pancreas in type 2 diabetes using multi-spectral imaging mass cytometry

 Michelle Y.Y.
-Lee, Klaus Kaestner Lab & Mingyao Li Lab, University of Pennsylvania
+Lee, Klaus Kaestner Lab & Mingyao Li Lab, University of Pennsylvania Minghui Wu, Endocrinology and Gastroenterology Department, The Second Affiliated Hospital of Guangzhou University of Traditional Chinese Medicine

 This is the github repo for the analyses reported in "Single-cell analysis of the human pancreas in type 2 diabetes using multi-spectral imaging mass cytometry", published with Wu, M., Lee, M.Y.Y., et al., 2021